Sudhishna/Juniper_Strategic_Vertical_Projects/Custom_CLI/README.md

 ----------------
 YANG module, action script, and required extension modules to the device (to /var/tmp)

-4 files need to be copied to /var/tmp/
+2 other files need to be copied to /var/tmp/

 a.
 YANG Module- static-route-desc.yang

 b.
 ACTION SCRIPT -> static-route-desc.py

-c.
-Junos Modules -> junos-extension.yang

-d. junos-extension-odl.yang

 Load them modules and scripts into the device:
 ---------------------